Michelle Personette, Executive Director

 Bonnie, who has a twin sister, grew up in West Orange, NJ, and received a Bachelors Degree in Business Administration from Boston University.
 After living in Georgia and Ohio, where she held management positions in operations and HR, Bonnie settled in Tallahassee with her family to pursue her career.
 One of Bonnie’s two sons, currently living in San Francisco, was an original employee of Wikipedia, while her other son has an active practice in Tallahassee as a financial advisor.
 When not working in the Challenger program, where her varied responsibilities include HR administration, Bonnie enjoys spending time with her two granddaughters.

-Samantha Reaves, Sales and Resource Development Manager
+Samantha Reaves, Communications & Development Manager

 BOARD OF DIRECTORS